sketchplugins/plugin-directory/README.md

 - [joshwayne/jw-sketch-plugins](https://github.com/joshwayne/jw-sketch-plugins) Josh Wayne's plugins for Sketch.
 So far, it includes two very interesting commands for working with text layers.
 - [jtmarmon/ColorMime](https://github.com/jtmarmon/colormime) ColorMime is a simple plugin for Sketch which allows you to quickly duplicate any Colourlovers palette in your sketch project.
 - [keeg/sketch-text-uppercase](https://github.com/keeg/sketch-text-uppercase) Toggle a text layer to upper and lower case.
-- [kenmoore/Sketch-Arrange-Artboards](https://github.com/kenmoore/sketch-arrange-artboards) Lays out all your artboards in a grid with user-specified number of rows.
+- [kenmoore/Sketch-Arrange-Artboards](https://github.com/kenmoore/sketch-arrange-artboards) Lay out all your artboards in a grid with user-specified number of rows.
-- [kenmoore/Sketch-Artboard](https://github.com/kenmoore/sketch-artboard) Next Artboard / Previous Artboard -- move next / previous artboard into view while zooming to width and preserving vertical scroll offset.
+- [kenmoore/Sketch-Artboard](https://github.com/kenmoore/sketch-artboard) Move Next / Previous artboard into view, preserving vertical offset and zooming to width.
 - [kenmoore/Sketch-Better-Paste](https://github.com/kenmoore/sketch-better-paste) Paste like it was meant to be--into the artboard you're viewing.
 - [kenmoore/Sketch-Relabel-Button](https://github.com/kenmoore/sketch-relabel-button) Update a button's label and it gets resized automatically, preserving existing padding.
-- [kenmoore/Sketch-Text-To-Specs](https://github.com/kenmoore/sketch-text-to-specs) Quickly turn a text layer into a styled annotation, grouped with a background card.
+- [kenmoore/Sketch-Text-to-Specs](https://github.com/kenmoore/sketch-text-to-specs) Quickly turn a text layer into a styled annotation, grouped with a background card.
 - [kodlian/IconSlate-sketchplugin](https://github.com/kodlian/iconslate-sketchplugin) Export icons (icns,ico,...) from Sketch using Icon Slate.
 - [KrevedAccky/SketchSplitDivide](https://github.com/krevedaccky/sketchsplitdivide) Split and Divide plugins for Sketch3 app.
 - [kristof/sketch-i18n](https://github.com/kristof/sketch-i18n) Easily translate pages in Sketch.